Jump to:

 • Advanced Alternative Payment Models (Advanced APMs)

-• Quality: This category replaced the Physician Quality Reporting System (PQRS).
+• Quality (30%): This category replaced the Physician Quality Reporting System (PQRS).
 Quality is based on performance measures created by CMS, as well as medical professional and stakeholder groups.
-Quality makes up the largest of the proportion of the performance score.
+This requires clinicians to submit data for 75% of all eligible patients, regardless of payer.

-• Improvement Activities: This new category includes an inventory of activities that assess how care processes are improved, patient engagement is enhanced, access to care is increased.
+• Improvement Activities (IA) (15%): This new category includes an inventory of activities that assess how care processes are improved, patient engagement is enhanced, access to care is increased.
 Activities appropriate to a practice, such as enhancing care coordination, patient and clinician shared decision-making, and expansion of practice access, may be chosen.

-• Cost: This category replaces value-based modifiers (VBM).
-CMS calculates the cost of a provider’s care based upon Medicare claims and uses cost measures to gauge the total cost of care during a given year3.
+• Cost (30%): This category replaces value-based modifiers (VBM).
+CMS calculates the cost of a provider’s care based upon Medicare claims and uses cost measures to gauge the total cost of care during a given year.3

 • A National Quality Forum (NQF)-endorsed measure that is not part of MIPS.